ycm-core/YouCompleteMe/README.md

     from source][vim-build] (don't worry, it's easy).

     After you have made sure that you have Vim 7.3.598+, type the following in
-    Vim: `:echo has('python')`.
+    Vim: `:echo has('python') || has('python3')`.
 The output should be 1.
+If
-If it's 0, then get a version of Vim with Python support.
+    it's 0, then get a version of Vim with Python support.

     On Windows, check also if your Vim architecture is 32 or 64-bit.
-This is critical because it must match the python2 and the YCM libraries architectures.
+This is critical because it must match the python and the YCM libraries architectures.
 We recommend using a 64-bit Vim.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better